octopus8/Verse/README.md

 </div>

 ## Milestones
-* 1.0.02 - Hot Mic Indicator
-  * Head locked indicator
-  * Display indicator when mic is hot, and hide the indicator when the mic is not hot
-  * indicator is not clipped by world geometry
-  * Bonus
-    * Make the indicator dynamic with some effect
-* 1.0.03 - Display Controls When Looking at Hands
-  * Hide hands and display controllers when looking down at both hands
-  * Hide controllers and display hands when looking away from both hands
-  * Display microphone control annotation
 * 1.0.04 -  Avatar with IK Arms and Legs
   * Full body local and remote avatar with IK arms
   * Full body local and remote avatar with IK legs